-Numerical Machining Complex Limited (hereinafter referred to as "the Procuring Entity") invited sealed tenders for Tender No. NMC/ONT/12/2020-2021 for the Proposed Supply, Installation, Testing, Training and Commissioning of 1No.
-Hydraulic Press Machine (hereinafter referred to as "the subject tender") through an advertisement published in MyGov Newspaper and the Procuring Entity's Website (www.nmc.go.ke) on 1st September 2020.
-A mandatory site visit was conducted on 14th September 2020 for prospective bidders.
+Numerical Machining Complex Limited (hereinafter referred to as "the Procuring Entity") invited sealed tenders for Tender No. NMC/ONT/03/2020-2021 for the Proposed Supply, Installation, Testing, Training and Commissioning of 1 No. Metal Chip Briquetting System (hereinafter referred to as "the subject tender") through an advertisement published in MyGov Newspaper on 1st September 2020.
+A mandatory site visit was conducted on 7th September 2020 for prospective bidders.

-Bid Submission deadline and opening of bids
+Bid submission deadline and opening of bids

-The initial bid submission deadline of 28th September 2020 was extended to 12th October 2020 vide an Addendum dated 11th September 2020.
-The bids were opened on 12th October 2020 by a Tender Opening Committee in the presence of bidders' representatives.
+The initial bid submission deadline of 15th September 2020 was extended to 29th September 2020 vide an Addendum dated 11th September 2020.
+The bids were opened on the said date of 29th September 2020 by a Tender Opening Committee in the presence of bidders' representatives.
 The same were recorded as follows: -